tide-framework/tide-doc/readme.md

+SD: does it work? how to access it? localhost:5000\.\.\.\.\.
+SD: show the result
+SD: not yet\.

+##4\.
+Stepping back

-We can deduce two points from the preceding evaluation:
+We can deduce two points from the preceding example:

 &nbsp;

 -  Presenter classes are registered as handlers, not instances\.
-Tide will create "per session" instances of the registered class meaning that presenters are not share between user sessions\.
+Tide will create "per session" instances of the registered class meaning that presenters are not shared between user sessions\.
 -  The entry point will have a `handler` associated with a fixed entry point  url `'/my-counter'`\.
 When someone will query that registered url, the presenter will generate `JSON` data corresponding to its state and actions, and the handler to send it back in a response to the request\.

 If we perform a request at `http://localhost:5000/my-counter`, we get the following